noname0310/babylon-mmd/docs/docs/0-quick-start/1-load-mmd-model/index.md

 - `SceneLoader.ImportMeshAsync` - Load the model using the `SceneLoader` (All other loading methods are supported, but this example uses `ImportMeshAsync`).
     - `""` - this parameter is not used in PMX loading.
-    - `"res/YYB Hatsune Miku_10th/YYB Hatsune Miku_10th_v1.02.pmx"` - the path to the model file.
+    - `"res/YYB Hatsune Miku_10th/"` - the path to the model file.
-    - `undefined` - If you pass a File object, you can load the model from the File object.
+    - `"YYB Hatsune Miku_10th_v1.02.pmx"` - If you pass a File object, you can load the model from the File object.
     - `scene` - the scene to load the model into.

 - An importMeshAsync call in pmx file guarantees that result.meshes length is always 1.